JunoLab/JunoDocs.jl/docs/src/man/remote.md

 where `<RemotePort>` is a port you can choose freely and `<JunoPort>` is the port given by the `Connect External Process` command.
 The `<JunoPort>` can also be customized in the settings.

+Note: If you are on Windows, you should use `127.0.0.1` instead of `localhost`.

 For servers that listen on a non-standard `ssh` port you'll also need to add the correct `-p` flag;
 I'd also recommend using an identity file with the `-i` option.